gkappler/CombinedParsers.jl/docs/src/man/pcre-compliance.md

 [the PCRE source repository](https://github.com/rurban/pcre/blob/master/testdata/testoutput1), parsed with
 [a `CombinedParser`](https://github.com/gkappler/CombinedParsers.jl/blob/master/test/pcretest-parser.jl), to run tests benchmarks on `Base.Regex` and `CombinedParsers.Regexp.Regcomb`.
+(Note: tests are relaxed for some cases allowing empty captures (`""`) for unset captures (`nothing`).
 ## Test Overview
-3025 successful tests on 961 patterns
+3071 successful tests on 972 patterns
 (See [list of compliant patterns](pcre-compliance-succeeded.md)).

-41 failed tests on 27 patterns
+25 failed tests on 17 patterns
 (See [list of failed patterns](pcre-compliance-failed.md)).
 ### Performance Overview:
 The PCRE C backend of `@r_str` has arrived at a widely optimized codebase after decades of improvements.